Peru–Poland relations

 Peru–Poland relations refers to the historical and bilateral relationship between the Republic of Peru and the Republic of Poland.
-Both nations are members of the World Trade Organitation and the United Nations.
+Both nations are members of the World Trade Organization and the United Nations.

 History

 Commemorating 90 years of diplomatic relations between Peru and Poland, 2013.

 Small amounts of Polish migrants emigrated to Peru who were promised land near the Ucayali River in the late 1800s.
 The most prominent Polish-Peruvian was Ernest Malinowski who is accredited for building the world's highest railway (Ferrocarril Central Andino) in the Peruvian Andes.
 He also fought for Peru in the Chincha Islands War against Spanish forces in 1866.

 In 1921, Poland established an honorary consulate in Lima and in 1923 Peru opened an honorary consulate in Warsaw.
 In 1923, Peru and Poland officially established diplomatic relations.
 In 1967, Poland opened a Consulate-General in Lima.
 In 1969, the consulate-general was upgraded to an embassy.
 That same year, Peru opened its embassy in Warsaw.

 In 1989, President Alan Garcia became the first Peruvian head of state to visit Poland.
 In 1998, Peruvian President Alberto Fujimori paid a visit to Poland.
 In 2002, President Aleksander Kwaśniewski paid a visit to Peru, becoming the first Polish head of state to do so.
 In 2007, former Polish President Lech Wałęsa also paid a visit to Peru.
 In May 2008, Prime Minister Donald Tusk paid an official visit to Peru.
 Former Peruvian President Pedro Pablo Kuczynski is of distant Polish descent.

 Peru and Poland celebrated 100 years of diplomatic relations in 2023.
 For the occasion, the Polish Post released a commemorative postcard and stamp.